-If you want to see a fair data comparison, you should visit the “Overview" page in your GA to check the data listed under unique visitors.
-And this data should be compared with your visitors data in Convert Experiences.
-Still, the exact data match wouldn’t be possible here as well, as GA and Convert Experiences have different tracking methods.
+If you want to see a fair data comparison, you should visit the "Audience Overview" page in your GA to check the data listed under Users.
+And this data should be compared with your Visitors data in Convert Experiences.
+Still, the exact data match would not be possible here as well, as GA and Convert Experiences have different tracking methods.
 Usually, there’s a discrepancy of 5-10% in this data.

-- if now the same visitor comes to the website on 11th May, for Convert Experiments he will not be a unique visitor and won’t be counted in our records for 11th May.
+- if now the same visitor comes to the website on 11th May, for Convert Experiences he will not be a unique visitor and won’t be counted in our records for 11th May.
 On the other hand, for GA, if the date selected is 11th May, he will be again shown as a unique visitor.

 So if the date selected in Convert Experiences and GA is 10th May, you will see one unique visitor in both of them, but if the date selected is 11th May in Convert Experiences and GA, you will see zero unique visitors in Convert Experiences whereas GA will show you one unique visitor for the same date.
 Now if you select a date range of 10th -11th May, you will see one unique visitor in both Convert Experiences and GA.

 Different Time Zones

-Apart from being conscious about selecting the same date range, different time zones can also reflect a huge difference in the data that you see in your GA and Convert Experiences account.
+Apart from being conscious about selecting the same custom date range, different time zones can also reflect a huge difference in the data that you see in your GA and Convert Experiences account.
 While your GA might be having the time zone that was chosen by you earlier, in Convert Experiences we have GMT as the time zone used for storing report data.

-5. You Have Multiple Tests Active at the Same Time
+Multiple Active Tests at the Same Time